jmetzger/training-gitlab-ci-cd/gitlab/04-predefined-vars.md

-# Pedefined vars preset in the job
+# Predefined vars preset in the job

 ## Example to show them